open-telemetry/opentelemetry-dotnet/docs/trace/getting-started/README.md

-As shown in the above program, a valid `TracerProvider` must be configured and built to collect traces with OpenTelemetry .NET SDK. `TracerProvider` holds all the configuration for tracing like samplers, processors, etc, and is highly [customizable](../../../src/OpenTelemetry/README.md#tracing-configuration).
+As shown in the above program, a valid `TracerProvider` must be configured and built to collect traces with OpenTelemetry .NET SDK. `TracerProvider` holds all the configuration for tracing like samplers, processors, etc. and is highly [customizable](../../../src/OpenTelemetry/README.md#tracing-configuration).

 ## OpenTelemetry .NET and relation with .NET Activity API